tilezen/tilequeue/README.md

 * This only populates the queue with tasks; it does not perform the work.
 Use `tilequeue process` to process the tasks on the queue subsequently.

+##### Generate a single tile

+Given a coordinate on the command line, generate a tile and save it to S3.
+This can be useful to test that the processing part of the pipeline is working correctly.

+     tilequeue generate-tile \
+           --tile <zoom>/<column>/<row> \
+           --tilestache-config <path/to/tilestache/config> \
+           --s3-bucket <name-of-s3-bucket> \
+           --s3-reduced-redundancy